 As an instructor you may be interested in making modifications to your course as you teach throughout the semester.
 Your Dutton Institute learning designer can help you learn how to do so with ease!

-We use Drupal, an open source, web-based content management system to deliver the College's online courses.
+We typically use Drupal, an open source, web-based content management system to deliver the College's online course materials.
 Drupal works by storing content in a database.
 Text and images are entered online in an editing environment that is much like any popular word processing software.
 By using this environment, it is easy for faculty to quickly add or change content, without needing to know HTML.
 Even students can be given permission to contribute content to a course!